amplitude/amplitude-docs/content/collections/data/custom-events.md

 * Only admins, managers, and members can create custom events.
 * Custom events are available only in the Event Segmentation, Funnel Analysis, Retention Analysis, Lifecycle, Stickiness, Impact Analysis, Pathfinder, and Compass charts.
 * You cannot query on custom events in Redshift.
-* All custom events will have the prefix '[Custom]' before the event name in your charts.
+* All custom events will have the prefix `[Custom]` before the event name in your charts.
 * Editing or renaming custom events being used on other charts will break those charts.
 Amplitude will continue to query the previously-named value until it is manually changed on any charts that use it.
 You will receive a warning when making any edits to custom events.
 * Querying event properties on custom events will **only** be possible if the property is applicable to all events.
 If you're trying to create a custom event with five different events, and you'd like to see the location values from all of those events, you'll need to instrument the location event property to **all** the individual events making up the custom event.